hackmajoris/VIPER-modular-template/README.md

 # VIPER-modular-template
 ![https://github.com/viplord/VIPER-modular-template/releases/tag/1.0](https://img.shields.io/badge/version-1.0-brightgreen.svg)

-Template to generate VIPER classes on Xcode.
+Template generator based on VIPER Architecture for Xcode.

 This project contains the settings which I personaly use to generate all modules and clases for my projects.